dhimmel/rephetio-manuscript/manuscript.md

 _Anatomy–expresses–Gene_ edges were extracted from Bgee and [TISSUES](http://tissues.jensenlab.org/) [@6QECA6Hm; @utu7TxwB; @14Sym5V3B].

 _Compound–binds–Gene_ edges were aggregated from [BindingDB](https://bindingdb.org) [@EcldAPLA; @4WZ9VZD7], [DrugBank](http://www.drugbank.ca/) [@RPxoiilN; @6PR8LEXK], and [DrugCentral](http://drugcentral.org/) [@5Bk8rV02].
-Only binding relationships to single proteins with affinities of at least 1 μM (as determined by Kd, Kᵢ, or IC₅₀) were selected from the October 2015 release of BindingDB [@j7cpyM2e; @3tDTWGId].
+Only binding relationships to single proteins with affinities of at least 1 μM (as determined by K<sub>d</sub>, Kᵢ, or IC₅₀) were selected from the October 2015 release of BindingDB [@j7cpyM2e; @3tDTWGId].
 Target, carrier, transporter, and enzyme interactions with single proteins (i.e. excluding protein groups) were extracted from DrugBank 4.2 [@1HGVhWYte; @AoxkilGE].
 In addition, all mapping DrugCentral target relationships were included [@896kQYbf].